Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

 }
 ```

-#### Authenticate with AAD Handle Re Authentication
+#### Authenticate with Azure AD Handle Re Authentication
-This sample is intended to assist in authenticating with AAD via Jedis client library.
-It focuses on displaying the logic required to fetch an AAD Access token and to use it as password when setting up the Jedis instance.
+This sample is intended to assist in authenticating with Azure AD via Jedis client library.
+It focuses on displaying the logic required to fetch an Azure AD Access token and to use it as password when setting up the Jedis instance.
 It Further shows how to recreate and authenticate the Jedis instance when its connection is broken in Error/Exception scenarios.

 Familiarity with the Jedis and Azure Identity client libraries is assumed.
 If you're new to the Azure Identity library for Java, see the docs for [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) and [Jedis](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) rather than this guide.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.
-Integrate the logic in your application code to fetch an AAD Access Token via Identity SDK as shown below and replace the password configuring/retrieving logic in your application code.
+Integrate the logic in your application code to fetch an Azure AD Access Token via Identity SDK as shown below and replace the password configuring/retrieving logic in your application code.

 **Note:** The below sample uses `ClientCertificateCredential` from our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK, the credential can be replaced with any of the other `TokenCredential` implementations offered by our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK.